nodejs/quic/doc/api/quic.md

 * Type: {boolean}

-True if the TLS handshake has completed.
+Set to `true` if the TLS handshake has completed.

 ### quicsession.maxStreams
 <!-- YAML